 When you get a parallel version you are satisfied with, it should compute exactly the same values as the sequential version.
-(Don't forget to check this!)
-But it should run much faster.
-Record the CPU time, using the same value of epsilon, for 4 threads.
+Your program should run much faster.
+Record the CPU times, using epsilon = 0.001, for 1, 2, 4 and 8 threads.